sebpardo/shark-rmax-scaling/README.md

 - `depth_scaled` (num): scaled `depth_median`

 `stein-et-al-single.tree`: Phylogenetic tree with scaled branch lengths from Stein et al. (2018) used in analyses.
 These are freely downloadable from <http://vertlife.org/sharktree/>.

+`rmax-scaling-analysis.R`: R code with minimum working example of how to load data files, fit models phylogenetic linear models using the `pgls` function in the `caper` package, run information-theoretic comparisons, and check diagnostics.

 ## Sharing/access Information